mpimd-csc/flexiblas/README.md

 ## 64-Bit Integer Build

-As already mentioned in the case when the 64-bit integer interface is enabled, the names of all libraries, directories and environment variables are suffixed by `64`, that means in order to link against the 64-bit library, you have to
+As already mentioned in the case when the 64-bit integer interface is enabled, the names of all libraries, directories, and environment variables are suffixed by `64`, that means in order to link against the 64-bit library, you have to
 use:

         gcc -lflexiblas64 ...

 The flexiblas tool is now named `flexiblas64`.
-This allows to installed both variants on a single system.
+This allows to installed of both variants on a single system.

 ## Profiling